emcasa/rum/README.md

 # Redshift User Management

 Tool to help managing users, groups and schemas on AWS Redshift.
-It creates random passwords to new users and sent them by email alongside the database credentials.
+It creates random passwords to new users and send them by email alongside the database credentials.

 ## Environmental Variables